 But Alm recognizes there are obstacles in the way of actual change.

 For instance, since it’s not legal to ask someone their sexual orientation in a job interview, companies don’t know who among their workforce is LGBTQ.
-This may have been a good thing at one point, but Alm believes it actually hurts the LGBTQ community because it means companies aren’t including LGBTQ in their efforts to diversify, since they don’t have data to show they need to—as is the case with other diversity categories for which federal laws demand tracking, like gender and race.
+This may have been a good thing at one point, but Alm believes it actually hurts the LGBTQ community now because it means companies aren’t including LGBTQ in their efforts to diversify, since they don’t have data to show they need to—as is the case with other diversity categories, like gender and race, for which federal laws demand tracking.

-Alm hopes Mossier can help inspire that to change in the legal arena, as it more directly tackles another challenge: changing culture.
+Alm hopes Mossier can help inspire that to change in the legal arena, while it simultaneously more directly tackles another challenge: changing culture.

 “At the heart of all this, it's just a deeper issue of ‘how do you foster a culture that is accepting of a difference in the various identities so that people can bring their whole selves to work?’” says Orth.
 “That’s not an easy thing.”

 That’s why Alm asked the panelists for Proud to Work MN to come with tangible, concrete tips and examples of what has worked for improving the workplace, and what hasn’t.
 He wants the approximately 150 attendees expected to attend to leave the conference equipped with the facts and figures to get the conversation started and begin rolling out initiatives.

 “We want to put the pressure on companies to compete on this topic,” says Alm.
 “And once we get that going, that inevitably is going to produce outcomes for [the LGBTQ] community.”

 Smith praises Mossier for helping lead the charge toward LGBTQ workforce equality.
 She’s glad to see so many businesses signed on to participate.